 Forest Health Protection staff are located in 5 field offices and the Pacific Northwest Regional Office (Region 6) -- view their contact information.

-The 2014 ADS data (GIS shapefile) has just been posted.
-The 100k quad maps are currently under construction and will be posted when completed.
-View maps from previous years, or information about the annual Aerial Detetction Surveys.
+The 2014 ADS data (GIS shapefiles) have been posted.
+The 100k quad maps for the years 2003 - present are available here.
+Learn more about the annual Aerial Detetction Surveys.

 Find information about forest insects and diseases in the Pacific Northwest Region here.